David Driskell: Teaching

 Driskell had a long relationship with the Skowhegan School of Painting and Sculpture which began in 1953, the year he attended as a participant of the program.
 He was invited back as faculty in 1976, 1978, 1991, and 2004.
 He served on the Board of Governors from 1975 to 1989 and on the Board of Trustees from 1989 to 2001.
 He served on the Advisory Committee from 2003 until his death in 2020.

-Driskell has been recognized as a mentor for developing art collectors for works by African American artists, as well as advocating for "younger, up-and-coming artists".
+Driskell has been recognized as a mentor for developing art collectors for works by African-American artists, as well as advocating for "younger, up-and-coming artists".

 David C. Driskell: Artist and Scholar by Julie L. McGee, a book detailing Driskell's life and work, was published in 2006.

 Driskell died in Washington, D.C., on April 1, 2020, of complications from COVID-19 during the COVID-19 pandemic in Washington, D.C.

 Curatorial work

-During his seven decade career as an art historian and curator Driskell made contributions that are considered foundational to the field of African American Art.
-He curated over 35 exhibitions of work by black artists, including Jacob Lawrence, Romare Bearden, and Elizabeth Catlett.
+During his seven-decade career as an art historian and curator, Driskell made contributions that are considered foundational to the field of African-American Art.
+He curated more than 35 exhibitions of work by black artists, including Jacob Lawrence, Romare Bearden, and Elizabeth Catlett.

-In 1976, Driskell mounted Two Centuries of Black American Art for the Los Angeles County Museum of Art, which was the highest-profile exhibition of its kind at a major U.S. museum, and according to ARTnews, "staked a claim for the profound and indelible contributions of black and African American art makers since the earliest days of the country."
+In 1976, Driskell mounted Two Centuries of Black American Art for the Los Angeles County Museum of Art, which was the highest-profile exhibition of its kind at a major U.S. museum, and according to ARTnews, "staked a claim for the profound and indelible contributions of black and African-American art makers since the earliest days of the country."
 This landmark exhibition later traveled to the Dallas Museum of Fine Arts, the High Museum of Art in Atlanta, and the Brooklyn Museum.
 The exhibition featured more than 200 works by 63 artists as well as anonymous crafts workers and cemented the essential contributions of Black artists to American Visual culture.

 Driskell's art collection has traveled to museums nationwide and includes work ranging from African tribal objects to contemporary works of art and "reflect the history of the black American experience".
 In 2000, about 100 works from his collection were presented at the High Museum of Art in an exhibition titled Narratives of African American Art and Identity: The David C. Driskell Collection.

 Driskell has advised notable figures including Oprah Winfrey and Bill Cosby on their art collections.
 He also selected works that appeared on The Cosby Show.
-He later wrote a book about the Cosby's collection "The Other Side of Color: The African American Collection of Camille O. and William H. Cosby, Jr." In 1996 Driskell advised the White House on its purchase of Sand Dunes at Sunset: Atlantic City (1885) by Henry Ossawa Tanner.
-It became the first artwork in the White House's collection by a Black artist.
+He later wrote a book about the Cosby's collection, The Other Side of Color: The African American Collection of Camille O. and William H. Cosby, Jr. In 1996, Driskell advised the White House on its purchase of Sand Dunes at Sunset: Atlantic City (1885) by Henry Ossawa Tanner, which became the first artwork in the White House's collection by a Black artist.